tum-pbs/game-physics-template/guide.md

 }
 ```

 Which are all necessary changes.
-You may still want to try the GLFW based variant as it shows some further C++ features and might be useful in general.
+If you are very curious about input handling then implementing a GLFW event based version can be quite a challenge as it requires changes to multiple files, even outside of the Scenes folder, and potentially some manual tracking of inputs, however, this is not necessary as immediate mode inputs will suffice for all features for this course.

 ![Example image of the final result showing a spray of many spheres](https://github.com/user-attachments/assets/fb85a57d-fec7-451e-8d85-3baa0d8e38a3)